tanyongzheng/AbpvNext/README.md

         public async Task MigrateAsync()
         {
-            /* We intentionally resolving the WebApiDemoDbContext
+            /* We intentionally resolving the ProjectNameDbContext
              * from IServiceProvider (instead of directly injecting it)
              * to properly get the connection string of the current tenant in the
              * current scope.